BlackFuffey/mcmodvcs/README.md

 # mcmodvcs
-A version control system shell script for managing Minecraft mods
+A version control system shell script for managing Minecraft mods \
+(Please note this is a buggy mess.
+Use with caution.)
 # Installation
 ### Arch Linux
 Available as `mcmodvcs` in AUR